Master of Public Health in Family and Community Medicine

 Graduates are expected to play a leadership role in their professional practice environments

-19. Understands how Canada’s health system is organized and how it compares to other countries
+19. Understands how Canada’s health system is organized, how it is implemented and how it compares to other countries

-The MPH (FCM) program requires the completion of 10 full course credit equivalents (FCE), offered on a full or part time basis.
-It provides study of the principles and practice of medical education, research in family medicine, and community health.
+The MPH (FCM) program requires the completion of 10 full course credit equivalents.
+It provides a study of the principles and practice of medical education, research in family medicine, and community health.
 A seminar series integrates a broad range of primary health issues.
 Courses in individual and family development and leadership and management are offered.
 Practicum work in medical education, primary care research and community health delivery is facilitated.
 No thesis is required and there is no comprehensive evaluation (examination).

 Public Health Courses (2 half credits)